katieraby/northcoders-news-API/README.md

   - `p`, stands for page which specifies the page at which to start (calculated using limit)
   - `sort_ascending`, when "true" returns the results sorted in ascending order (defaults to descending)

+## IMPORTANT:
+* Both `comments` and `articles` data in the test-data are given ordered in descending order of time : this will be useful to you when it comes to writing your tests!

 ```http
 POST /api/topics/:topic/articles
 ```